alphagov/govuk-rfcs/rfc-197-array-of-content-in-details.md

 ---
-status: proposed
+status: accepted
-implementation: proposed
+implementation: in progress
-status_last_reviewed:
+status_last_reviewed: 2026-09-22
 ---

 # New convention: array of content instead of single 'body'